-A notable, recent example of this was the police shooting of Jean Charles de Menezes on the London Underground in 2005.
+A notable example of this was the police shooting of Jean Charles de Menezes on the London Underground in 2005 - after the London Tube bombings.
 You may remember that just after it happened, a number of people who had witnessed the chase and the shooting were interviewed by news reporters.
-You may also remember how confused the initial picture of what happened was.
+You may also remember how confused the initial picture was of what had happened.
 However, after a few days, a consensus picture of the events developed.